 Free if you meet the eligibility criteria (click here for details) and if you complete the course (click here for details of our terms and conditions)

-You do not need to have any formal qualifications to undertake this course.
-But you will need to demonstrate commitment and motivation to complete the required number of assessments.
+You do not need to have any formal qualifications to follow these courses, but you will need to demonstrate commitment and motivation to work through the specially prepared distance-learning materials.
+Learners wishing to take part in these courses, should have level 2 in literacy and numeracy or equivalent.

 This Nescot College website describes the facilities and courses which the College intends to offer during the academic year commencing Autumn 2021.
 The web pages are prepared in advance of the academic year to which they relate and every effort has been made to ensure that the information contained in these pages is helpful, fair and accurate at the time of printing.
 However, this information is subject to change over time.